cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-troubleshooting.md

 <div class="small-img"><img alt="Google Error 400" src="../static/documentation/faq/google-error-400.png"/></div>

-This is due to a Google policy change requiring you to flag your applications as trusted in the GSuite Admin console:
+This is due to a Google policy change requiring you to set your Google Admin console to trust your applications:

-1. In the Google Admin console, navigate to **Security > Settings > API Permissions**.
+1. In the Google Admin console, navigate to **Security** > **API controls**.
-1. Locate the domain you would like to mark as trusted.
-1. Click on the three-dots menu to the right.
-1. Select **Trust**.
+1. Check the *Trust internal, domain-owned apps* option.

 ## Mobile applications warn of an invalid certificate, even though I installed the Cloudflare certificate on my system.